-Nikiya Mathis is a New York-based actress who's love for the craft has fueled her writing, directing, and teaching work.
+Nikiya Mathis is a Drama Desk Nominated New York-based multi-hyphenate artist who's love for the craft has fueled her writing, directing, and design.
 She has a BA in Theater & Communications from Temple University and an MFA in Acting from New York University's Tisch School of the Arts.
-She has originated roles in award-winning, world-premiere plays, including Oscar-winner Tarell Alvin McCraney's THE BROTHER/SISTER PLAYS, Olivier-Award-winner Dominique Morrisseau's SKELETON CREW, Pulitzer-Prize winner Lynn Nottage's NY revival of FABULATION; OR THE RE-EDUCATION OF UNDINE at the Signature Theater, and more.
-Her tv credits include THE LAST O.G., CHICAGO MED, NEW AMSTERDAM, THE BLACKLIST, THE NIGHT OF, BLUE BLOODS, SHADES OF BLUE, ELEMENTARY and more.
+She has originated roles in award-winning, world-premiere plays, including Academy Award-winner Tarell Alvin McCraney's THE BROTHER/SISTER PLAYS, Olivier-Award-winner Dominique Morrisseau's SKELETON CREW, Pulitzer-Prize winner Lynn Nottage's NY revival of FABULATION; OR THE RE-EDUCATION OF UNDINE at the Signature Theater, MILK LIKE SUGAR at Playwrights Horizons and more.
+Her tv credits include SNOWFALL, THE LAST O.G., CHICAGO MED, NEW AMSTERDAM, THE BLACKLIST, THE NIGHT OF, BLUE BLOODS, SHADES OF BLUE, ELEMENTARY and more.

-ActTRESSES Design & Consulting Agency was created after years of experiencing her own hair-horror stories, in theater and on television sets; in addition to hearing actresses of color express the need to have someone who understands and caters to their hair needs.
-So Nikiya became the change she wanted to see in the world.
-ActTRESSES Design Consulting Agency specializes in wig design and styling for actors of color in film, TV and theater.
+ActTRESSES Design & Consulting was created after years of experiencing her own hair-horror stories, in theater and on television sets-- in addition to hearing actresses of color express the need to have someone who understands and caters to their hair needs-- Nikiya became the change she wanted to see in the world.
+ActTRESSES Design specializes in wig design and styling for actors of color in film, TV and theater.